ndayiz/CodeAlpha-Network-Sniffer/README.md

 # CodeAlpha-Network-Sniffer

+# Task 1: BASIC NETWORK SNIFFER
+Build a network sniffer in Python that captures and analyzes network traffic.
+This project will help you understand how data flows on a network and how network packets are structured.

 ## What is network sniffer?
 A network sniffer, also known as a packet sniffer, is a tool used to capture, analyze, and monitor network traffic.
 It intercepts the data packets that are transmitted over a network,